 First, red flaky skin patches.
+Now joint pain.

 It’s a double whammy.

 Your skin symptoms and joint pain could have something in common: psoriatic arthritis (PsA).
 PsA is a chronic inflammatory disease that attacks your joints on the inside and your skin on the outside.
 Could your symptoms mean a condition like PsA?
 Take the Symptom Quiz and talk to your doctor.

 Get a FREE Psoriatic Arthritis Living Well Kit

 Sign up to get a helpful resource packed with easy recipes for breakfast, lunch, dinner, and snacks—plus tips for better PsA specialist visits, a portable symptom tracker, and more to help you fight PsA.

 Sources: 1.
 Gottlieb A, Merola JF.
 Psoriatic arthritis for dermatologists.
 J Dermatolog Treat.
 2019;1-18. doi: 10.1080/09546634.2019.1605142 2.
 Psoriatic arthritis.
 American College of Rheumatology.
 Updated March 2019.
 Accessed August 10, 2021. https://www.rheumatology.org/I-Am-A/Patient-Caregiver/Diseases-Conditions/Psoriatic-Arthritis